-This document provides a brief of summary of the recent CBA literature.
-The first section discusses how CBA is carried out in the analysis of transportation projects.
-The second section focuses on challenges associated with CBA in the literature.
-The third section discusses alternatives to CBA.
-This document is meant to serve as a high level summary.
-For more detailed research on CBA please refer to the referenced papers.
+This document provides a brief of summary of CBA in the recent literature.
+The first section discusses how CBA is carried out in analysis transportation projects.
+The second section will focuses on challenges associated with CBA in the literature.
+The third sections discuss alternatives to CBA.
+This document is meant to serve as an high level summary for more detailed research on CBA please refer to the referenced papers.